LenardJSchnakenbeck/corrformer-basicts-dwd/README.md

 # corrformer-basicts-dwd

 Integration of the [Corrformer](https://github.com/thuml/Corrformer) by Wu et al. (2023) spatiotemporal forecasting model into the [BasicTS](https://github.com/zezhishao/BasicTS) framework, using real-world weather data from the German Weather Service (DWD) via the [wetterdienst](https://github.com/earthobservations/wetterdienst) API.
+Integration of MLflow and tests for model- and datavalidation.

 ---